 This document provides details about how to use the WebLogic Enterprise Connectivity (WLEC) component of the BEA WebLogic ServerTM product.
+This product is deprecated and is nolonger supported.

 This document is organized as follows:

 - Chapter 1, "Introducing WebLogic Enterprise Connectivity," presents an overview of the CORBA environment in the BEA TuxedoTM product and the WLEC component.
 A description of how the CORBA environment and the WLEC component interact is also included. - Chapter 2, "Writing WebLogic Server Clients That Invoke CORBA Objects," describes the steps required to access BEA Tuxedo CORBA objects from WebLogic Server.